-The College may impose interim measures at its discretion, and may do so regardless of whether formal disciplinary action is sought by the Complainant or the College, whether measures are specifically sought by Complainant and/or

-Respondent, or whether reports are made to law enforcement.
-Discretionary interim measures and remedies may include, for example:
+The College will offer discretionary supportive measures upon receipt of any report or Formal Complaint under this policy.
+The College may do so regardless of whether formal disciplinary action is sought by the Complainant or the College, whether measures are specifically sought by Complainant and/or Respondent, and whether reports are made to law enforcement.
+Supportive measures may include, for example:

-- Providing access to counseling services and assistance in setting up an initial appointment; - Imposing a "No Contact" order; - Rescheduling exams and assignments (in conjunction with appropriate faculty/staff, as necessary); - Providing alternative course completion options (with the agreement of the appropriate faculty/staff); - Changing class schedules, including allowing the ability to take an "incomplete," drop a course without penalty, or transfer sections (with agreement of appropriate faculty/staff); - Changing work schedules or job assignments; - Changing on-campus housing; - Arranging to dissolve a housing contract; - Providing assistance from College support staff in completing housing relocation; - Restricting privileges, such as limiting an individual or organization's access to certain College facilities or activities pending resolution of the matter; - Approving a voluntary leave of absence; - Providing an escort to ensure safe movement between classes and activities; - Providing medical services; - Providing academic support services, such as tutoring; - Issuing an interim suspension or College-imposed leave; and - Implementing any other remedy that can be tailored to the involved individuals to reasonably achieve the goals of this policy.
+- Providing access to counseling services and assistance in setting up an initial appointment; - Imposing a "No Contact Order"; - Rescheduling exams and assignments (in conjunction with appropriate faculty/staff, as necessary); - Providing alternative course completion options (with the agreement of the appropriate faculty/staff); - Changing class schedules, including allowing the ability to take an "incomplete," drop a course without penalty, or transfer sections (with agreement of appropriate faculty/staff); - Changing work schedules or job assignments; - Changing on-campus housing; - Arranging to dissolve a housing contract; - Providing assistance from College support staff in completing housing relocation; - Approving a voluntary leave of absence; - Providing an escort to ensure safe movement between classes and activities; - Providing medical services; - Providing academic support services, such as tutoring; - Increasing security and monitoring certain areas of campus; and - Implementing any other remedy that can be tailored to the involved individuals to reasonably achieve the goals of this policy.

-The College will maintain the privacy of any remedial and protective measures provided under this policy to the extent practicable and will promptly address any violation of the protective measures.
-All individuals are encouraged to report concerns about failure of another individual to abide by any restrictions imposed by an interim measure.
+The College will maintain the privacy of any measures provided under this policy to the extent practicable and will promptly address any violation of any possible restrictive measures (such as a No Contact Order) by either party.
+All individuals are encouraged to report concerns about failure of another individual to abide by any restrictions imposed.
 The College will take immediate and responsive action to enforce a previously implemented restriction if such restriction was violated.